howtosteps/aws-eks/docs/clean-up.md

 ## Cleaning Up

-For clean up, first ensure all applications are undeployed using
+For clean up, all applications are undeployed using
 ```
 kubectl delete -f <app-deployment-file>
 kubectl delete -f <app-service-file>